 - An employee can elect retiree coverage only if the employee was covered under the plan at the time of retirement.
 Similarly, a retiree may elect to cover only those eligible dependents that were covered under the plan at the time the employee retired, at the employee's expense for a period not to exceed eighteen (18) months of COBRA coverage.
-A dependent who was not covered under the plan at the time of the employee's retirement is not eligible for coverage. - 2.
-The level of retiree coverage will be the same as provided to the City's current employees.
+A dependent who was not covered under the plan at the time of the employee's retirement is not eligible for coverage. - The level of retiree coverage will be as per the Retiree Plan.
 The City may provide for a different monthly premium rate(s) for retirees and their dependents who elect to continue health benefits coverage. - 3.
-Regular full-time employees with less than twenty-five (25) years of employment with the City upon retirement, shall be eligible for health benefit coverage with the City at their expense, until the age of 65 or medicare eligible.
-Regular full-time employees with twenty-five (25) years or more of employment with the City upon retirement, the City shall pay the full cost for the COBRA coverage for a maximum of eighteen (18) months and an additional six (6) months of retiree coverage, until the age of 65 or medicare eligible. - 4.
-After the eighteen (18) months of COBRA coverage and the additional six (6) months of retiree coverage, the City will cease to continue paying the cost of coverage for the employee.
-Once the City's contribution ceases the entire cost of retiree continuation coverage shall be paid by the employee. - 5.
+Regular full-time employees with less than twenty-five (25) years of employment with the City, upon retirement, shall be eligible for health benefit coverage with the City at their expense, until the age of 65 or Medicare eligible.
+Regular full-time employees with twenty-five (25) years or more of employment with the City upon retirement, the City shall pay the full cost for the COBRA coverage for a maximum of twelve (12) months, until the age of 65 or Medicare eligible. - 4.
+After the twelve (12) months of City paid COBRA coverage, the City will cease to continue paying the cost of coverage for the employee.
+Once the City's contribution ceases the entire cost of COBRA and retiree continuation coverage (if applicable) shall be paid by the retiree. - 5.
 An employee is eligible to retire from the City of Mission at age sixty (60) with five (5) years of service or at any age with twenty (20) years of service.
-In any event, coverage under the City health plan, shall end upon the retiree reaching the age of 65 or medicare eligible.
+In any event, coverage under the City health plan, shall end upon the retiree reaching the age of 65 or Medicare eligible.